 Cations such as calcium and magnesium in the water can bind with negatively charged products such as the weak acid herbicides (e.g. glyphosate), so that they lose their activity in the target plant.

-Typically, water hardness above 250 to 350ppm (CaCO3 equivalents) should be
+Typically, water hardness above 250ppm (CaCO3 equivalents) should be treated before using seveal herbicides, particularly where pH is above seven.